- AP/CLEP Credit

-Tuition for senior citizens is reduced to $150 per course, and senior citizens are limited to two courses per semester under this arrangement.
+Tuition for senior citizens is reduced (actual tuition can be found on our Tuition and Fees page), and senior citizens are limited to two courses per semester under this arrangement.

 Transfer students who have earned at least 24 transferable credit hours will need to submit official college transcripts from every college attended, even if the student withdrew.

 Transfer students who have not earned at least 24 transferable credit hours will need to submit official high school transcripts and ACT/SAT scores in addition to official college transcripts from all colleges attended.